Who's Beth?

 There have been many many nights of talking with John as we began to get the herd information listed on the computer and many nights of discussing their bloodlines, breeders, and who and where he bought each mammoth from--which bloodlines carry what qualities, which jennies and jacks had what babies and so forth.
 The amount of knowledge John has in his head concerning the mammoths is amazing.
 I have made every effort to get it all organized and written down.
 The high quality of the babies hitting the ground now is due to John’s searching far and wide for top level jackstock and selectively breeding the mammoths he loves over the past twenty-five years.

 My daughter, Jessi, and I created this website for John and his jackstock.
 I do the writing and photography, and Jessi, our IT girl, sets up the website.
 I began learning all I could about the mammoths.
 Thanks to John, Anita Gallion, Deb Collins Kidwell and many others-- including quite a few mammoths--I received a great start to my Mammoth Jackstock education--sort of a Donkey 101 course.
 “Its an on going process!”
 I find the mammoths and their history quite fascinating.
+I am currently writing a book on our experiences on the farm raising our mammoths and also interviewing older breeders about their jacks and breeding experiences.

 I am constantly taking pictures of our mammoths and posting them on our website and face book pages.
 You never know what you will catch them doing.
 Our mammoths have personalities like people some are outgoing, some are shy, some are mischievous, some are comedians, but they all are very affectionate once they trust you.
 If I skip a week of posting, someone out there in the cyber world will remind me I have not posted any pictures; which makes me smile.
 The internet has greatly expanded our ability to reach out to folks all over the world and inform them about our “Long Ears.”
 The Mammoths and the internet has enabled me to meet so many great people, and I have made some very good friends on this journey into the donkey world.